 All students take the core curriculum.
 Elective courses are also offered and are organized within the research and clinical emphases.
 For example, the elective courses offered by the Clinical Neuropsychology Emphasis are designed in accordance with APA Division 40 “Houston Conference” guidelines.
-We are a mentor-based program, and students are accepted into specific research labs and work closely with primary mentors who are the heads of those labs.
+Students are accepted into specific Research and Clinical Emphases, working closely with primary research and clinical mentors within those emphases.

-Thank you again for your interest in the Clinical Psychology Doctoral Program in the Department of Psychiatry and Behavioral Sciences at Northwestern University Feinberg School of Medicine.
+Thank you again for your interest in the Clinical Psychology PhD Program at Northwestern University Feinberg School of Medicine.
 Please feel free to explore our website and contact us with any questions or concerns.